asyncapi/website/pages/docs/tools/asyncapi-cli.md

 ---

 # Introduction
-The AsyncAPI CLI is one of the tools you will need to work with your AsyncAPI documents.
-You can use the CLI to validate AsyncAPI documents, use the Generator tool, and even for creating new AsyncAPI documents.
+The AsyncAPI CLI is a tool you can use to work with your AsyncAPI documents.
+You can use the CLI to validate AsyncAPI documents, use the Generator tool, and even create new AsyncAPI documents.

 ## Installation
 To use the AsynAPI CLI tool, you must install NPM and a Node.js version 10 or higher.
 To check if you already have both installed, run the following commands in your terminal: